Jim and Judi Herbert

-UT also is where Herbert met his wife, the former Judith Anderson.
+UT is also where Jim met his wife, the former Judith Anderson.
 He earned a bachelor’s degree in animal husbandry in 1962, and she earned a bachelor’s in English the following year.

 The Herberts’ impacts at the university are many.
-He is a member of the UT Foundation Board of Directors.
-She serves on the College of Arts and Science Dean’s Advisory Board.
+Jim is a member of the UT Foundation Board of Directors.
+Judi serves on the College of Arts and Science Dean’s Advisory Board.
 Together, they were presented the 2016 UT Philanthropists of the Year award.
 Their passions as students have transitioned into their philanthropic efforts today, with each of their respective colleges receiving generous endowments.

 Jim Herbert’s business acumen at Neogen and other corporations on which he has served as a board member has won praise from NASDAQ and USA Today, which named him a Michigan Entrepreneur of the Year.
 He has been awarded honorary doctorates from Michigan State University and Queen’s University of Belfast, Ireland.
 In 2016, he picked up another when UT recognized his service to industry and his alma mater with an honorary doctorate of agriculture.